liberland/laws/drafting/drafts/misdemeanor-law.md

 1. If a Delict or its attempt was committed by the intentional joint conduct of two or more individuals, each is liable as if they had committed the Delict alone.

 2. If the Delict was committed by joint conduct of two or more entities, of which at least one is a legal person or a self-employed individual, each is liable as if they had committed the Delict alone.

+#### Article 10: Special subject of a Delict
+If the law requires a special characteristic, qualification, or status of the perpetrator for the commission of a Delict, the following may apply:

+  a) The perpetrator can only be one who possesses the required characteristic, qualification, or status.

+  b) A co-perpetrator can be one who possesses the required characteristic, qualification, or status, and also one who does not possess the required characteristic, qualification, or status, provided that at least one of the co-perpetrators possesses the required characteristic, qualification, or status.

 ## Chapter 2: List of Misdemeanors